-As a result, the Master of Arts in Teaching Program at Towson University is closely aligned with the day-to-day realities of schooling and the expectations of the Interstate New Teacher Assessment and Support Consortium (INTASC).
-The MAT program focuses on what teachers must know and consciously act upon as successful practitioners, incorporating INTASC standards as the basis for the curriculum.
+As a result, the Master of Arts in Teaching Program at Towson University is closely aligned with the day-to-day realities of schooling and the expectations of the Interstate Teacher Assessment and Support Consortium (InTASC).
+The MAT program focuses on what teachers must know and consciously act upon as successful practitioners, incorporating InTASC standards as the basis for the curriculum.
 MAT graduates gain these understandings and abilities, in large measure, through working side by side with school and university faculty members in actual school settings through field experiences as well as an extended yearlong internship program.

 College of Education